Igroman4ik228/SkillSwap/docs/README.md

 ## Project Structure

 The project follows the [Feature-Sliced Design (FSD)](https://feature-sliced.design/).
 This is an architectural approach focused on scalability and maintainability of frontend applications.

-**SCSS modules** are used for styling, providing style encapsulation and scalability.